Understand Your Family’s Medical History for National Family Health History Day

 What was there cause of death?
 Did they die at a young age?
 Or later on in life?
 Collecting this information can help fill in the gaps when it comes to your personal health.

-Once you’ve got all of the information you know down on paper, you can then start inquiring about additional health information from your family members.
+First, write all of the information you know down on paper.
+Then, you can start inquiring about additional health information from your family members.

 Ask them about any health conditions or chronic diseases that they know of within your family line.
 Be sure to ask family members about any mental illnesses or intellectual disabilities as well.
 The more health history you know, the better.